By Molly Patrick

 Take the word phytochemical.

-You’re going to run away from the crazy lady.
+You would probably run away from the crazy lady.

 But you know what?

 Phytochemicals are damn sexy once you understand what they do and why they’re so important.

 First things first.
 There are two categories of nutrients in food.

 Knowledge of phytochemicals is fairly new to the scene.
 It was only 25 years ago they were even discovered.
 Today there are thousands of known phytochemicals and more and more still being discovered.
 Scientists used to think that vitamins and minerals made up the biggest percentage of micronutrients, but thanks to the advances in nutrition science, we now know that it’s actually phytochemicals that make up the majority of the load.
 Phytochemicals are only found in plants.